Endpoint Devices Continue to Increase

 That’s where endpoint detection and response (EDR) becomes a necessity as it identifies behaviors and footprints commonly associated with compromises and provides alerts in a potential compromise.
-EDR provides console alerting, reporting, incident response, and expanded location coverage.
+In addition, EDR provides console alerting, reporting, incident response, and expanded location coverage.
 It also enables third-party integration.

-You’ll need to implement another solution for employee-owned devices, such as installing an agent on their devices or requiring VPN access for company assets.
+You’ll need to implement another IT solution for employee-owned devices, such as installing an agent on their devices or requiring VPN access for company assets.

 4. Implement a Zero-Trust Architecture